r-gio28/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+      React is used for handling the view layer for the web and mobile apps.
+React can also allow us to create reusable UI components.
+One of the biggest upsides of React is that it can change data without reloading the page.
+One can also setEffect and have information rendered whenever something changes.
+The regular DOM is super slow because it will return and work more than we would like it to.
+React developed the Virtual DOM engine that syncs up with the "real" DOM.
+But it only renders new information if it is new, and it ONLY renders that information to keep the webpage dynamic. same values will remain unchanged.

 1. Describe component state.

+  Declaring a state variable essentially allows you to schedule an update to a components state object.
+When the state changes, the component responds by re-rendering.
+The state of a component is an object that holds some information that may change over the lifetime of the component.
+It establishes a variable, as the first parameter.
+And the second is a function that updates it.
+When we set the state to 0, [], or ' '; React will remember its current value between re-renders, and provide the most recent one to our function.

 1. Describe props.

+    Props is a special keyword that stands for properties and is being used for passing data from one component to another.
+Props are passed to components via HTML attributes

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+      useEffect will let us express different kinds of side effects after a component renders.
+For example, cleanups can run after a component renders.

+      One of the main things we can use it for is for fetching data for a component.
+And we can manipulate it to where it will only run once, after the component renders and/or when something changes and we want our app to fetch new info from  or data source.